 Standard Film Permit Application

-For your convenience, the Standard Film Permit Application may be downloaded from the links below as a fillable PDF or fillable MS Word document.
-We suggest that you save these forms to your computer, fill them out on your computer, save as a (flattened) PDF, and email them to us for processing.
+For your convenience, the Standard Film Permit Application may be downloaded as a fillable PDF or fillable Word from the links provided in the information boxes below.
+We suggest that you save these forms to your computer, fill them out on your computer, save or print as a (flattened) PDF, and email them to us for processing.

-For more information about ” Location Fees” please view the drop down below or visit our State Jurisdictions page here.
+For more information about permit & location fees please view the ” Locations Fees” drop down below or visit our State Locations & Jurisdictions page here.

 - Keep in mind that your application is transferred to various State agencies for approval.
-If your application is not legible, you will be asked to resubmit it.
+If your application is not legible, or incomplete, you will be asked to resubmit it.

 - For water filming please indicate the area to be used as: “Waters off of (location).”
 A certified water safety professional must be hired when there is water activity.
 See Water Activity requirements here.

 - We can only process Film Permit Applications that list specific locations (other than DLNR Open/Accessible Sites).
 Locations listed as “TBD” cannot be processed.